 2.Water Frequently and Wisely

-Although you won’t need to irrigate much early in the season, it’s a good idea to prepare beforehand for the summer’s hottest and driest days.
+Although you won't need to rinse much early in the season, preparing beforehand for the summer's hottest and driest days is a good idea.

 Suppose you use shade protection, you'll use the least amount of water and have fewer disease concerns.